More about Cloud File Sharing

 - Cloud File Sharing Services: Azure Files and Cloud Volumes ONTAP

-Organizations rely on enterprise file sharing tools to provide access for critical files from multiple devices and platforms.
 An enterprise organization’s IT landscape is usually a mix of Windows and Linux machines—in certain scenarios a single file share may need access by both Windows and Linux machines at the same time.
-Managing this could get complex as Windows and Linux follow different security semantics and protocols.
-This is just one of the many challenges of cloud file sharing.
+Managing this could get complex, as Windows and Linux follow different security semantics and protocols.
+Luckily, BlueXP and Cloud Volumes ONTAP offer a solution.

 This blog will explore multi-protocol file sharing and show you how to set it up with Cloud Volumes ONTAP, giving you an easy way for Windows and Linux servers in mixed environments to access the same volumes.

-Jump down with the links below to get started
+Jump down with the links below to get started:

 NFS vs. SMB

 Server Messaging protocol (SMB) is the native file sharing protocol implemented in Windows systems.
 SMB uses share level and user level security to authorize access to file shares.
-The Common Internet File System (CIFS) protocol is a dialect of SMB which in turn is a collection of message packages that defines a specific version of SMB.
+The Common Internet File System (CIFS) protocol is a dialect of SMB, which in turn is a collection of message packages that defines a specific version of SMB.
 The Network File System (NFS) protocol is used by Linux systems to share files and folders.

 NFS mount options use export policies in addition to file and folder permissions as a security mechanism.
 When the same volume must be shared between Windows and Linux systems, interoperability between these mechanisms is essential and also quite complex to achieve.
 Other major differences between the protocols include their authentication mechanisms, security settings, and renaming and locking policies.